Housing Privacy Notice

 How long the information is kept for

-Information relating to a tenancy or lease agreement will be kept for as long as the agreement is active or where money is owed on the account and for a period of 6 years afterwards on re-view.
+Information relating to a tenancy or lease agreement will be kept for as long as the agreement is active or where money is owed on the account and for a period of six years afterwards on review.

 You have the right to access your data and correct any inaccuracies.
-For further details of your rights please contact the Data Protection Officer or go to our website for a more detailed explanation www.sholland.gov.uk.
+For further details of your rights please contact the Data Protection Officer or view our data protection policy.